gravitational/gravity/docs/5.x/pack.md

 ## Service User
 Gravity uses a special user for running system services inside the environment container called `planet`.
-Historically, this user has had a hardcoded UID `1000` on host hence rendering user management inflexible and cumbersome.
+Historically, this user has had a hard-coded UID `1000` on host hence rendering user management inflexible and cumbersome.

 Starting with LTS 4.54, Gravity allows this user to be configured in offline installation.